jagruti1997-jn/Website_bootstrap1/README.md

-I have devloped this Blogger website using html, css and Javascript  tap here to quick preview of my project.
+I have devloped this E-shop website using html, css, Javascript and Bootstrap https://jagruti1997-jn.github.io/Website_bootstrap1/ tap here to quick preview of my project.